Driving in Mexico City – What you need to Know

 What is the Hoy No Circula program?

-There are only two parameters that the program considers to decide if a vehicle can or can not circulate:
+Certainly, there are only two parameters that the program considers to decide if a vehicle can or can not circulate:

 - What level of emissions do you have?
 Once the Vehicle Verification is done, this level is determined and the corresponding hologram is granted.

-The rules of the program then decide with this information if a vehicle should or should not circulate on a specific day.
+Ultimately, the rules of the program then decide with this information if a vehicle should or should not circulate on a specific day.

 Where does the program apply?